Q. Can you alter or terminate a contract in the Russia Federation?

-Companies should carefully evaluate the circumstances before terminating or alterating contracts.
-Otherwise, such termination or alternation of the contract could be deemed to cause damage(s) to other party and further liabilities could be borne.
+Companies should carefully evaluate the circumstances before terminating or alliterating contracts.
+Otherwise, such termination or alternation of the contract could be deemed to cause damage(s) to other party.

 If you are looking to invest in Russia and need further assistance in contract or other corporate matters, our international legal and tax experts can assist you.
 We can examine the specific risks of the Russian legal environment of your business operations and provide the solutions suited to you.

 For further information, please contact Horizons at email@example.com and our Partner in charge will be in touch.